ilama2/Chefbot/README.md

       3. General Cooking Questions:
        - You can ask general cooking questions without processing a video
       4. Example Questions:

-         `How long should I cook the chicken?`
+         `How long should I cook the chicken?`,

-         `What tools do I need for this recipe?`

-         `What ingredients do I need for this recipe?`
+         `What tools do I need for this recipe?`, `What ingredients do I need for this recipe?`,

       5. Viewing Transcripts
        - Click on "View Transcript" to see the full transcript of the processed video